jamesshah/real-time-voice-agent/README.md

 This contains various versions of real-time voice agent attempts using various different technologies and frameworks

+v3: 06-15-2025

+-   In this version, we add memory to our voice agent.
+It stores entire conversation and responds accordingly.
+-   We also add a default greeting from our voice agent that makes the call even more natural.
+-   We make voice agent configurations .env file driven, so that we can change the model for any of our component easily

 v2: 06-14-2025

 -   In this version, we add silero-vad package for Voice Activity Detection